lammps/lammps/doc/src/pair_lj_smooth.rst

 cause the force to vary smoothly from the inner cutoff :math:`r_{in}` to the outer cutoff :math:`r_c`.

-At the inner cutoff the force and its 1st derivative will match the non-smoothed LJ formula.
-At the outer cutoff the force and its 1st derivative will be 0.0.
+At the inner cutoff the force and its first derivative will match the non-smoothed LJ formula.
+At the outer cutoff the force and its first derivative will be 0.0.
 The inner cutoff cannot be 0.0.

 .. note::

-   this force smoothing causes the energy to be discontinuous both in its values and 1st derivative.
+   this force smoothing causes the energy to be discontinuous both in its values and first derivative.
 This can lead to poor energy conservation and may require the use of a thermostat.
 Plot the energy and force resulting from this formula via the :doc:`pair_write <pair_write>` command to see the effect.